-2.1 Experimental setup
+A. Experimental setup

 A commercial stereo vision system (Bumblebee from Point Grey1) was used.
 It consists of two Sony ICX084 color CCDs with 6mm focal length lenses.
-Bumblebee is a pre-calibrated system that does not require in-field calibration.
-The baseline of the stereo head is 12cm and it is connected to the computer by an IEEE-1394 connector.
-Right and left color images can be captured at a resolution of 640×480 pixels and a frame rate near to 30 fps.
-This vision system includes a software able to provide the 3D data.
-Figure 1(a) shows an illustration of the on-board stereo vision system as well as its mounting device.
+Bumblebee is a precalibrated system that does not require in-field calibration.
+The baseline of the stereo head is 12cm and it is connected to the computer by a IEEE-1394 connector.
+Figure 1(a) shows an illustration of the on-board stereo vision system.

 The problem we are focusing on can be stated as follows.
 Given a stream of stereo pairs provided by the on-board stereo head we like to recover the parameters of the road plane for every captured stereo pair.
-Since we do not use any feature that is associated with road structure, the computed plane parameters will completely define the pose of the on-board vision sensor.
-This pose is represented by the 3D plane parameters, that is, the height d and the plane normal $\mathbf{u} = (u_x, u_y, u_z)^T$ from which two independent angles can be inferred (see Figure 1(b)).
-In the sequel, the pitch angle will refer to the angle between the camera's optical axis and the road plane; and the roll angle will refer to the angle between the camera horizontal axis and the road plane (see Figure 1(b)).
+Since we do not use any feature that is associated with road structure, the computed plane parameters will completely define the pose of the onboard vision sensor.
+This pose is represented by the 3D plane parameters, that is, the height d and the plane normal $\mathbf{u} = (u_x, u_y, u_z)^T$ from which two independent angles can be inferred (See Figure 1(b)).
+In the sequel, the pitch angle will refer to the angle between the camera optical axis and the road plane; and the roll angle will refer to the angle between the camera horizontal axis and the road plane (See Figure 1(b)).
 Due to the reasons mentioned above, these parameters are not constant and should be estimated online for every time instant.
 Note that the three angles (pitch, yaw, and roll) associated with the stereo head orientation can vary.
 However, only the pitch and roll angles can be estimated from the 3D plane parameters.